Alan7149/AICTE-CRCS-Dashboard/CONTRIBUITING.md

 6. **Code Style and Conventions**: Follow the project's coding style and conventions.
 Maintain consistency with the existing codebase, including indentation, variable naming, commenting conventions, and any other style guidelines mentioned in the project documentation.

 7. **Commit Guidelines**: Make concise and meaningful commits.
 Provide a clear and descriptive commit message that explains the changes made in the commit.
-If your contribution addresses a specific issue, reference the issue number in the commit message using the appropriate syntax.
+If your contribution addresses a specific issue, reference the issue number in the commit message using the appropriate syntax

 8. **Testing**: Whenever applicable, include appropriate tests for your code changes.
 Ensure that existing tests pass successfully.
 Write new tests to cover any new functionality or bug fixes.